pavan-eswar23/AI_AGENT/README.md

 1. Python 3.8 or above installed.
 2. Access to **SerpAPI** and **Google Gemini 1.5 Pro** with API keys.
-3. Environment variables set in a `.env` file:
+3. Environment variables set up in a `.env` file:
    - `SERP_API_KEY`
    - `GEMINI_API_KEY`